skelterjohn/rerun/README.md

 Flag `--race` will test/build/run the program with race detection enabled.

-Flag `--listen host:port` will connect to a remote socket that sends file system events.
+Flag `--connect host:port` will connect to a remote socket that sends file system events.
 See https://github.com/guard/listen#forwarding-file-events-over-tcp for more details.